Refined curve counting with descendants and quantum mirrors: Introduction

 \subsection{Interpretation in the Gross--Siebert program}

-The \emph{intrinsic mirror} construction of the Gross--Siebert program \cite{gross2021intrinsic,gross2022canonical} assigns to a log Calabi--Yau pair $(X,D)$ a ring $R$, which is understood to be the ring of functions on the mirror.
-The authors conjecture ~\cite[Conjecture 9.2]{gross2021intrinsic} a connection, the \emph{weak Frobenius structure conjecture}, between the structure constants of the mirror algebra and the \emph{genus-zero} descendant logarithmic Gromov--Witten theory of $(X,D)$.
+The \emph{intrinsic mirror} construction of the Gross--Siebert program, see \cite{gross2021intrinsic,gross2022canonical}, assigns to a log Calabi--Yau pair $(X,D)$ a ring $R$, which is understood to be the ring of functions on the mirror.
+The authors conjecture, see~\cite[Conjecture 9.2]{gross2021intrinsic}, a connection, the \emph{weak Frobenius structure conjecture}, between the structure constants of the mirror algebra and the \emph{genus zero} descendant logarithmic Gromov--Witten theory of $(X,D)$.
 As both sides have connections to scattering diagrams, this is a plausible speculation.
-The weak Frobenius structure conjecture has since been proved in complete generality \cite{johnston2022comparison}, and has had applications \cite{mandel2019fanomirrorperiodsfrobenius,johnston2025quantumperiodstoricdegenerations} to the Fanosearch program \cite{coates2013mirror}.
+The weak Frobenius structure conjecture has since been proved in complete generality, see \cite{johnston2022comparison}, and has had applications, see \cite{mandel2019fanomirrorperiodsfrobenius,johnston2025quantumperiodstoricdegenerations}, to the Fanosearch program; see \cite{coates2013mirror}.

-In this surface situation Gross, Hacking, and Keel constructed a mirror equipped with the structure of a formal Poisson variety\cite{gross2015mirror}.
-This is exactly the context in which one can speculate about the existence of a deformation quantization of the mirror algebra; a non-commutative algebra depending on a quantum parameter $q$ in which the non-commutativity of the product structure relates to the Poisson bracket.
-This deformation quantization has since been constructed \cite{bousseau2020quantum}.
-As alluded to, the right-hand side of Theorem \ref{thm:main} can be interpreted as structure constants of this quantum mirror, and so our theorem connects structure constants of the \emph{quantum} mirror algebra to the \emph{higher genus} descendant logarithmic Gromov--Witten theory of the surface.
+In this surface situation, Gross, Hacking, and Keel constructed a mirror equipped with the structure of a formal Poisson variety; see~\cite{gross2015mirror}.
+This is exactly the context in which one can speculate about the existence of a deformation quantization of the mirror algebra: a non-commutative algebra depending on a quantum parameter $q$ in which the non-commutativity of the product structure relates to the Poisson bracket.
+This deformation quantization has since been constructed; see \cite{bousseau2020quantum}.
+As alluded to, the right-hand side of Theorem~\ref{thm:main} can be interpreted as structure constants of this quantum mirror, and so our theorem connects structure constants of the \emph{quantum} mirror algebra to the \emph{higher-genus} descendant logarithmic Gromov--Witten theory of the surface.